Impossible Foods creates many hit vegan products, including plant-based meat that tastes like the real thing.

 The company produces plant-based substitutes for meat products such as hamburgers and chicken nuggets.

 It is best known for its Impossible Foods burgers, which are said to “bleed” like real ground beef burgers.

 This flagship product is marketed as a better veggie burger and is enjoyed by meat-eaters and vegans.

 Who Owns Impossible Foods?

 The idea behind Impossible Foods came to founder and CEO Patrick O. Brown during a sabbatical year.

-Professionally, he was a professor of biochemistry at Stanford University School of Medicine and an HHMI Investigator.
+Brown was a biochemistry professor at Stanford University School of Medicine and an HHMI Investigator.